redsanket/spark/external/storm/guide/overview/index.rst

 Some companies have turned to other technologies to process streams or developed their own.
 The following lists only a few examples.

-- `Samza <http://samza.incubator.apache.org/>`_ - is a distributed stream processing
+- `Samza <http://samza.apache.org/>`_ - is a distributed stream processing
   framework.
 It uses Apache Kafka for messaging, and Apache Hadoop YARN to provide fault tolerance, processor isolation, security, and resource management.
-- `Spark <http://spark.apache.org/>`_ - is a fast and general engine for large-scale data processing.
+- `Spark <http://spark.apache.org/>`_ - is a unified analytics engine for large-scale data processing.
-- `S4 <http://incubator.apache.org/s4/>`_ - is a general-purpose, distributed, scalable,
-  fault-tolerant, pluggable platform that allows programmers to easily develop applications for processing continuous unbounded streams of data.
+- `Flink <https://flink.apache.org/>`_ - is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
-- `Amazon Kinesis <http://aws.amazon.com/kinesis/>`_ - is a fully managed service for real-time processing of streaming data at massive scale.
+- `Amazon Kinesis <https://aws.amazon.com/kinesis/>`_ - is a fully managed service for real-time processing of streaming data at massive scale.
 - `Millwheel <http://research.google.com/pubs/pub41378.html>`_ - is a framework for
   building low-latency data-processing applications that is widely used at Google.
-- `MicroSoft StreamInsight <http://msdn.microsoft.com/en-us/sqlserver/ee476990.aspx>`_ - makes implementing robust and highly-efficient complex event processing (CEP) applications easy with its high-throughput stream processing architecture and familiar .NET-based development platform.
+- `MicroSoft StreamInsight <https://blogs.msdn.microsoft.com/streaminsight/>`_ - makes implementing robust and highly-efficient complex event processing (CEP) applications easy with its high-throughput stream processing architecture and familiar .NET-based development platform.
-- `DataTorrent <https://www.datatorrent.com/>`_ - enables enterprises to take action in real-time as a result of high-performance complex  processing of data as it is created
-- `SQLstream Blaze <http://www.sqlstream.com/blaze/>`_ - is a stream processing
-  suite for real-time operational intelligence from the integration, analysis and visualization of high volume, high velocity machine data.
+- `SQLstream Blaze <https://sqlstream.com/>`_ - SQLstream makes it painless for Kafka, Kinesis and other stream users to discover, analyze and act on their data streams in real time.